survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 # Loader Definitions

 Webpack provides multiple ways to set up module loaders.
 Webpack 2 simplified the situation by introducing the `use` field.
-The legacy options (`loader` and `loaders`) still work, though.
-You see all the options for completeness, as they exist in older configurations online.

 It can be a good idea to prefer absolute paths here as they allow you to move configuration without breaking assumptions.

-The other option is to set `context` field as this gives a similar effect and affects the way entry points and loaders are resolved.
+The other way is to set `context` field as this gives a similar effect and affects the way entry points and loaders are resolved.
 It doesn't have an impact on the output, though, and you still need to use an absolute path or `/` there.

 Assuming you set an `include` or `exclude` rule, packages loaded from *node_modules* still work as the assumption is that they have been compiled in such way that they work out of the box.
 If they don't, then you have to apply techniques covered in the *Package Consuming Techniques* chapter.